agmalpartida/brand/content/posts/Postgresql/pgbackrest/index.md

 - **Incremental Backup** : pgBackRest copies only those database cluster files that have changed since the last backup (which can be another incremental backup, a differential backup, or a full backup).
 As an incremental backup only includes those files changed since the prior backup, they are generally much smaller than full or differential backups.
 As with the differential backup, the incremental backup depends on other backups to be valid to restore the incremental backup.
 Since the incremental backup includes only those files since the last backup, all prior incremental backups back to the prior differential, the prior differential backup, and the prior full backup must all be valid to perform a restore of the incremental backup.
 If no differential backup exists then all prior incremental backups back to the prior full backup, which must exist, and the full backup itself must be valid to restore the incremental backup.

 - **A restore** is the act of copying a backup to a system where it will be started as a live database cluster.
 A restore requires the backup files and one or more WAL segments in order to work correctly.
+When it comes to restoring, pgBackRest can do a full or a delta restore.
+A full restore needs an empty PostgreSQL target directory.
+A delta restore is intelligent enough to recognize already-existing files in the PostgreSQL data directory, and update only the ones the backup contains.

 - **WAL** is the mechanism that PostgreSQL uses to ensure that no committed changes are lost.
 Transactions are written sequentially to the WAL and a transaction is considered to be committed when those writes are flushed to disk.
 Afterwards, a background process writes the changes into the main database cluster files (also known as the heap).
 In the event of a crash, the WAL is replayed to make the database consistent.